Learn something new every day More Info... by email

 Permethrin cream is generally prescribed once a person has been diagnosed with scabies, a very tiny mite that burrows under the top layer of skin and lays eggs.
 The condition usually provokes extreme itching that may get worse at night.
 Some people notice faint, crooked lines in the skin or a rash that resembles pimples.
 Scabies frequently inhabit areas between the toes or fingers, the wrist, elbow, or waist.
 In babies or young children, the face, palms, and soles of the feet might be affected.

-Typically, only one application of permethrin cream is needed.
+Typically, only one application of the cream is needed.
 It is applied over the entire body, including the head, feet, and under fingernails and toenails.
 After about 14 hours, the scabies medication is washed off, and the mites and eggs should be dead.
 The dead mites can continue to cause itching for up to a month after the application of permethrin cream, but it generally stops within two weeks.

 Scabies is spread by close contact with someone infested with the mites.
 Sexual contact with a contaminated person poses a high risk of infestation, as well as living with family members who have scabies.
 A doctor will generally treat the whole family with permethrin cream.
 Scabies occur throughout the world and affect people of all backgrounds and income levels.
 Outbreaks of scabies are commonly seen in prisons or nursing homes where groups of people live in close quarters.